Epoxy River Glow in the Dark Table [Complete Guide]

 We traded many Pinterest screenshots via text over a two-week period to get an idea of the style table she wanted me to build.

-Ultimately, the final decision was an industrial style, rustic table with reclaimed Heart Pine.
+Ultimately, the final decision was an epoxy river table with resin inlays that glows in the dark.

 Epoxy Table Design Features